jetstreamapp/soql-parser-js/README.md

 ### Example

-This is the query that will be composed
+This is the query that will be composed programmatically

 ```sql
 SELECT Id, Name, FORMAT(Amount) MyFormattedAmount,